Detective Conan: Private Eye in the Distant Sea: Plot

 In Osaka, Heiji Hattori receives a call from Conan, who informs him of the current situation.
 Heiji and Kazuha Toyama heads off to Maizuru to investigate further.
 They found the body of the lieutenant whose hand was found earlier.
 Heiji notices a red stain on the neck and discreetly retrieves it, and informs Conan of the discovery of the body.
 He deduces that the body drifted there after the arm was separated from the body at Maizuru.
-Conan then suggests that Heiji and Kazuha meet up with Agasa and Haibara.
+Conan then suggests that Heiji and Kazuha meet up with Dr. Agasa and Haibara.

-Inspector Megure, Miwako Sato, Wataru Takagi of the Tokyo Metropolitan Police Department and two officers from Wakasa Coast Guard, Masaki Kurata and Tsutomu Munekawa, landed at the ship in a helicopter with the autopsy report, which stated that the man died between 4 AM and 6 AM from drowning.
+Juzo Megure, Miwako Sato, Wataru Takagi of the Tokyo Metropolitan Police Department and two officers from Wakasa Coast Guard, Kurata and Tsutomu Munekawa, landed at the ship in a helicopter with the autopsy report, which stated that the man died between 4 AM and 6 AM from drowning.
 A phone belonging to the body was also found on the deck, with the last email after 9 PM and the last call at 5:30 AM.
 Kogoro deduces that the man had a fight with someone on the deck and fell overboard.
-An empty microSD slot on the phone was discovered, leading Kogoro to think that the card originally in the slot was the culprit’s target.
+An empty microSD slot on the phone was discovered, leading Kogoro to think that the card originally in the slot was the culprit's target.

-Conan finds Nanami spying on the investigation team and gives chase, leading to her entering the captain’s office.
-Conan tricks Nanami out of the office by imitating the captain’s voice, and attempts to extract the data within the microSD card, but Nanami soon reenters, forcing Conan to stop the extraction halfway.
+Conan finds Nanami spying on the investigation team and gives chase, leading to her entering the captain's office.
+Conan tricks Nanami out of the office by imitating the captain's voice, and attempts to extract the data within the microSD card, but Nanami soon reenters, forcing Conan to stop the extraction halfway.
 When the police arrive at her office, Conan forced Nanami to reveal herself as part of the Intelligence Security Command.
 The Command suspects that X was targeting classified information on the Aegis-class Destroyers and might be on board.
 She also revealed that the victim, whose name was Sasaura, was the Director of Intelligence for the Wakasa SDF base and was in charge of protecting the information on the ships, and that X was suspected as the killer.

-Investigations have revealed that in the morning, the victim was seen waving a Japanese flag at Maizuru Harbour.
+Investigations have revealed that in the morning, the victim was seen waving a Japanese flag at Maizuru Harbor.
 Makoto then revealed that confidential data about the destroyers were leaked and sent to a shell company of a spy named Takekawa, who was spotted in Kyoto.
 Heiji then went to a park in Kyoto where Takekawa was spotted, and took a photo of his burnt memo before police arrived.
 They then learned that Takekawa took a train to Osaka, and deduces that he went to Kansai International Airport.
 Kazuha finds Takekawa in a warehouse and chases him to a dead end.
-Takekawa shoots Kazuha, but Heiji jumps in and takes the bullet for her.
+Takekawa attempts shoots Kazuha, but Heiji jumps in and takes the bullet for her.
 Osaka Police soon arrived and arrested Takekawa on site.